manabie-com/togo/README.md

 ```

 ## What do you love about your solution?
-It is simple and clear.
+- It is simple and clear.
 Data is verified carefully when creating new task.
-I decided to add a property `dueDate`, so user can create a task that end in the future.
+- I decided to add a property `dueDate`, so user can create a task that end in the future.
+- Project structure are follow [golang-standard/project-layout](https://github.com/golang-standards/project-layout)
+- Services in `internal` are managed follow `clean-architecture`

 ## What else do you want us to know about however you do not have enough time to complete?
 - With the scope in requirement, I think my solution is good enough.